- Unifies Wi‑Fi, Bluetooth, and chipset driver versions on AX201 (CNVi) to avoid incompatibilities.

 ipconfig /renew

-Restart your PC when finished and check if stability improves.
-This step cleans up corrupted configurations and renews IP/DNS addresses that could be causing the outages.
+Restart your PC afterward and check if stability improves.
+This step cleans up corrupted configurations and renews IP/DNS addresses that might be causing the drops.

 Reinstall or roll back to a previous driver for the AX201

-If you have already tried “Update Driver” and it still fails, you may need to reinstall or downgrade..
-Open Device Manager, expand Network Adapters, right-click Intel(R) Wi‑Fi 6 AX201, and choose Uninstall device.
-Check "Try to remove the driver for this device" if it appears and confirm.
+If you've already tried "Updating the driver" and it's still not working, you'll need to reinstall or roll back the version .
+Open Device Manager, expand Network adapters, right-click on Intel(R) Wi-Fi 6 AX201, and choose Uninstall device.
+Check "Attempt to delete the driver for this device" if it appears and confirm.

-Then, in the Action menu, click Scan for hardware changes to have Windows reinstall the adapter.
+Next, on the Action menu, click Scan for hardware changes to have Windows reinstall the adapter.
 If the problem persists, try forcing a different driver: Update driver > Browse my computer for drivers > Let me pick from a list of available drivers.
-Try the compatible options that appear, one by one, and see which one performs best.
+Try the compatible options that appear, one by one, and see which one works best.

-If your PC is ASUS, you can download drivers from its support by choosing your exact model and the correct vendor (in this case, Intel for Wi‑Fi/Bluetooth).
-Install them and reboot.
+If your PC is an ASUS, you can download drivers from their support website by selecting your exact model and the correct vendor (in this case, Intel for Wi-Fi/Bluetooth).
+Install them and restart.

 Keep Wi‑Fi, Bluetooth, and chipset aligned (CNVi)

-Practical recommendation: Uninstall Wi‑Fi and Bluetooth from Device Manager (by choosing to remove the software if offered), check for hardware changes, and if necessary, manually install the appropriate versions, keeping similar release dates for Wi‑Fi, Bluetooth, and chipset.
+Practical recommendation : Uninstall Wi-Fi and Bluetooth from Device Manager (choosing to remove the software if offered), check for hardware changes, and if necessary, manually install the corresponding versions, keeping similar release dates for Wi-Fi, Bluetooth, and chipset.

-If after updating everything the cuts continueTry the reverse strategy: roll back Wi-Fi/Bluetooth to previous versions, and if you've updated the chipset, update its version as well.
+If the disconnections persist after updating everything , try the reverse strategy: roll back Wi-Fi/Bluetooth to previous versions and, if you changed the chipset, update its version accordingly.
 Avoid combinations with large date gaps between them.

 Check third-party antivirus

-There are antivirus programs that interfere with the network and cause outages. (cases reported with Avast, Bitdefender, ESET, and others).
-Temporarily uninstall it, restart, and test the connection.
-If it stabilizes, you can reinstall and test; if the error persists, consider changing the solution or setting up network-related exceptions.
+Some antivirus programs interfere with the network and cause outages (cases have been reported with Avast, Bitdefender, ESET, and others).
+Temporarily uninstall it, restart your computer, and test the connection.
+If it stabilizes, you can reinstall and check again; if the problem reappears, consider changing your antivirus solution or configuring network exceptions.

 Power and hardware resets that help on laptops

-If a yellow triangle appears on a laptop in the Wi-Fi adapter in Device Manager, perform a hardware reset: disconnect the charger, hold down the power button for 40 seconds and wait for the device to Boot (around 90 s).
-Note: For some ASUS models, the manufacturer advises not to remove the charger for this process; check the instructions for your model.
+If a yellow triangle appears next to the Wi-Fi adapter in Device Manager on your laptop , perform a hard reset: unplug the charger, press and hold the power button for 40 seconds, and wait for the computer to boot up (around 90 seconds).
+Note: Some ASUS models have instructions not to unplug the charger for this process; check your specific model's instructions.

-On desktop or AIO computers, turn it off, unplug it for a minute, plug it back in, and restart.
-Sometimes the controller gets stuck and releases after a full discharge.
+For desktop or all-in-one (AIO) computers , turn them off, unplug them for a minute, plug them back in, and turn them on.
+Sometimes the controller gets stuck and is released with a full power discharge.

 Restore BIOS/UEFI settings and update firmware

-Keeping your BIOS updated improves compatibility and stability..
-Check the manufacturer's website for your model and follow their method (for example, EZ Flash on ASUS).
-Update the BIOS, return to Windows, and check if your Wi-Fi can handle extended sessions without interruptions.
+Keeping your BIOS updated improves compatibility and stability .
+Check the manufacturer's website for your model and follow their instructions (for example, EZ Flash on ASUS).
+Update your BIOS, restart Windows, and check if your Wi-Fi connection holds up for extended periods without interruption.

 Diagnostics with MyASUS and manufacturer utilities